jacmendt/jacmendt.github.io/_posts/2016-03-14-cluster-search.markdown

 <section>
     <h2>Clustering - the shortages</h2>
     <p>
-        For a lot of applications the described approaches would already be enough.
-In our case it wasn't, which was also the reason why I wrote this article.
+        For a lot of applications the described approaches would already suffice.
+In our case it wasn't, which was the primary reason for writing this article.
     </p>
-    <h3>To much traffic</h3>
+    <h3>Too much traffic</h3>
     <p>
-        The first problem pertains the amount of data transferred through the network.
-For the examples showed above, I used a data record comprising 2.000 sensors.
+        The first problem pertains to the amount of data transferred over the network.
+For the above examples, I used a sample of 2.000 sensor records.
 The records only contain the sensor <i>location</i> plus some further information like <i>type</i> or <i>id</i>.
-This is not much information, but it already results in a file size around 500 KB.
-Now imaging we had to push all our 300.000 sensor records to the client.
-This would mean we had to push something around 70 MB through the wire, what is definitely to much, especially if you consider mobile clients.
+This may not be a lot of data, but it already produces a file size around 500 KB.
+Now imagine we had to push all our 300.000 sensor records to the client.
+We would have to send roughly 70 MB over the wire, what is definitely to much, especially for mobile clients.
     <img src="/assets/images/sensors_germany_2000-min.png" class="image" />
-        At this point we realize, that client-side clustering isn't the perfect solution for our use case.
-But luckily, we use
+        At this point we realized, that client-side clustering isn't the perfect solution for our use case.
+But luckily, we can use
          <a href="https://www.elastic.co">ElasticSearch</a>, which offers by default (<a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-geohashgrid-aggregation.html">GeoHash grid Aggregation</a>)
          and through third party plugins (<a href="https://github.com/triforkams/geohash-facet">Geohash Facet Plugin</a>,<a href="https://github.com/zenobase/geocluster-facet">Geo Cluster Facet Plugin</a>, etc.) some ways for performing server-side clustering.
 Server-side clustering gives us the opportunity, to fetch at lower